balwill/sfmc-recipes-and-implementation-notes/Recipes/SSJS-scripts/README.md

 ## SSJS Cons
 * SSJS is slow to render so shouldn't be used in emails since it has the possibility of timing out (especially if your ssjs includes an API call)

-* Again, since SSJS is slow to render, it shouldnt be used for building Apps (i.e. Building a SFMC Super Admin Web App)
+* Again, since SSJS is slow to render, it shouldnt be used for building Apps (i.e. Building a SFMC Super Admin Web App on CloudPages)

 * SSJS only supports [ECMAscript 3.0](https://www.ecma-international.org/wp-content/uploads/ECMA-262_3rd_edition_december_1999.pdf).
 This is frustrating because modern day js has a lot of features and capabilities that make coding simpler.
 Read here for a slight workaround to this.